no-name-found-here/Gentoo-DWL-laptop/README.md

 exec /usr/libexec/polkit-gnome-authentication-agent-1
 ```

+## Auto-mount USB devices like external hard drives
+I prefer my USB connected external hard drives to be mounted automatically.
+For this I installed udisks2 which is then enabled at boot via ```systemctl enable --now udisks2.service```.
+As for automount I installed udiskie which is autostarted with ```udiskie --tray &``` in my dwl-startup.sh script.
+External USB devices will now be auto-mounted and accessible via Thunar.
+Udiskie in traymode is started via ```ds```.

 ## Patches
 DWL, by default, is very spartan.
 But its functionalities can be extended with the patches from https://codeberg.org/dwl/dwl-patches.
 I only applied the following patches:
 * gaps.patch from https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/gaps because I prefer small gaps between windows.